sy77777en/video_annotation_folk/labels_markdown/cam_setup/lens_distortion/index.md

 <h3>📖 Definition:</h3>
-Does this shot have a fisheye lens distortion?
+Does this shot have a noticeable fisheye lens distortion?

 <details>
 <summary><h4> Question (Definition)</h4></summary>